Nik2630/Gemini-Text-Reader/README.md

 ## 🚨 Vibe Coding Alert

 This project was 99% vibe coded as a fun hack when I ran out of free hours on the Eleven Reader app and Google's default TTS engine felt too robotic.

-This app can be improved by better prompting, and other features like playback speed, PDF input, etc.
+This app can still be improved by better prompting, and other features like playback speed, PDF input, etc. Feel free to make a pull request.